rjferguson21/big-bang/docs/k8s-storage/README.md

 - Must be using AWS
 ### Notes

-- Super easy use, apply CSI spec and you done!
+- Super easy use, apply CSI and you done!

 ## Azure Disk CSI